Titanic Lifeboat No. 6: History

 Boat No. 6 was one of fourteen clinker-built lifeboats and was located on the port side of the Titanic.
 These lifeboats on the ship had a capacity of 65.

-Boat No. 6 was the second lifeboat launched from the Titanic at 12:55 a.m., well over an hour and a half after the liner collided with an iceberg and began sinking on 14 April 1912.
+Boat No. 6 was launched from the port side of Titanic at 1:10am, about an hour and a half after the liner collided with an iceberg and began sinking on 14 April 1912.
+It was the fourth lifeboat to leave the ship, and the second on the port side.
 The lifeboat had a capacity of 65 people but was launched with about 24 aboard.
 Second Officer Charles Lightoller, in charge of the evacuation effort on the ship's port side, lowered the lifeboat with the assistance of Captain Edward Smith.
 The passengers included American socialite Margaret "Molly" Brown, as well as British lawyer Elsie Edith Bowerman and her mother Edith, American author Helen Churchill Candee, and Eloise Hughes Smith.
 Crewmen in charge of the lifeboat were quartermaster Robert Hichens (put in command of the vessel) and lookout Frederick Fleet, who was ordered on board by officer Lightoller, who put him in charge of the oars.
 Two crew members were also rescued on Boat 6: Ruth Harwood Bowker and Mabel Elvina Martin, the two female cashiers of the à la carte restaurant staff.
 As Boat 6 was lowered to the sea, the women in the boat expressed concern at having only two men (Hichens and Fleet) in charge.
 The women's pleas forced Lightoller to look for another oarsman.
-In the absence of any crew member nearby, Canadian major Arthur Godfrey Peuchen, a First Class passenger who was a member of the Royal Canadian Yacht Club, volunteered to join the boat and assist with his sailing knowledge.
+In the absence of any crew member nearby, Canadian first class passenger, Major Arthur Peuchen, who was a member of the Royal Canadian Yacht Club, volunteered to join the boat and assist with his sailing knowledge.
 Peuchen, who got to the lifeboat shinnying down the ropes, was the only male adult passenger whom Lightoller permitted to board a boat.

 The other man in the boat, Third Class passenger Philip Zenni, who was emigrating from Syria to the United States, managed to get to deck as soon as the evacuation began.
-He attempted to jump into a lifeboat, and was pushed back by a crew member, who pointed a gun at him, insisting that women and children would board first.
+He attempted to jump into a lifeboat, and was pushed back by a crew member, insisting that women and children would board first.
 Zenni was turned away a second time and, when the crew member turned his back to him, Zenni sneaked onto the boat and took refuge under a seat until the boat pulled away from the ship.